pedro151/orm-generator/README.md

-# DAO-Generator
+# ORM-Generator

 [![Travis build status](https://api.travis-ci.org/pedro151/DAO-Generator.svg?branch=master)](https://travis-ci.org/pedro151/DAO-Generator)

-DAO-Generator maps the entire database and then creates 'Data Access Object' frameworks as DbTable the ZF1, among others. uses various types of databases like Postgres and Mysql.
+ORM-Generator maps the entire database and then creates the DAO (Data Access Object) and ORM (Object-relational mapping) of the entire database to facilitate the development

+uses various types of databases like Postgres and Mysql and various types of ORM framework.

 Install
 -------